index

 Elo mostly corresponds to my willingness to preserve a film over another, in an absolute sense.
 Mostly, only because I initially judged by which film I thought was best, but found that the more difficult question.
 I did attempt to correct those earlier judgements to the newer system.

-My old star ratings system was this: 5—perfect, 4—I liked a lot about it, 3—I liked at least one thing about it, 2—I didn't like it, 1—I hated it.
+My first star ratings system was developed to encourage useful Netflix recommendations.
+It went like this: 5—perfect, 4—I liked a lot about it, 3—I liked at least one thing about it, 2—I didn't like it, 1—I hated it.
 A 1 usually implied I didn't finish the film.
-This system was very clear and straightforward, but eventually it became apparent that two unfavorable categories was too granular.
-My current system is not so clear.
-Roughly, if I at least like something about a film, I have flexibility to bump it up from 3, or down to 2.
-Perfection was essentially a marker that I wouldn't change anything about a film, that any flaws were more characteristic than distracting.
-Again, I haven't totally preserved this notion in my current system which may be more related to some holistic judgement of goodness.
+That system was very clear and straightforward, but eventually it became apparent that two unfavorable categories was too granular (for a casual viewer, such films would be avoided).
+Graduating from Netflix (which retired its star system anyway) I retained 1-5 stars, but merged the bad categories.
+If I at least liked something about a film, I had flexibility to bump it up from 3, or down to 2.
+I somewhat refined the concept of a 5-star rating to mark films which I wouldn't change, where any flaws were more characteristic than distracting.

 date